amolk/AGI-experiments/2024-2/README.md

 - Eventually AGC results in almost the same firing rate for all neurons ![Average Frequency](output/01.01/average_frequency.png)

 This is expected behavior.
 Video animation showing various network activity is [here](output/01.01/video.html).

+#### Experiment 01.02

+Now we will add L2 and forward connections from L1.

+    L2     -----
+           ^ FC
+    L1 -------------
+          ^ 1:1
+    S  -------------

+L2 will have just 2 neurons.
+One of them sensitive to the pattern that we have using for S. The other neuron will be sensitive to a different pattern.

+We will show that the first neuron starts with a high frequency and settle down, while the other neuron start with low firing frequency and later starts firing more.
+Expect the first neuron to keep firing at a slightly higher rate even in steady state.

+The connection from L1 to L2 - We will represent these connection weights as floating point numbers between -1 and 1.
+This will allow us to model expected ON pixels as positive weight, expected OFF pixels as negative weight and irrelevant pixels as values close to 0.